Keir Starmer's Success and Achievements in Timeline

 July 2024: Appointed Prime Minister

-On 5 July 2024, Keir Starmer was appointed prime minister, First Lord of the Treasury, and Minister for the Civil Service by King Charles III, marking the first Labour prime minister since Gordon Brown in 2010 and the first to win a general election since Tony Blair in 2005.
-He took a walkabout in Downing Street to meet the cheering crowds.
+On 5 July 2024, Keir Starmer was appointed Prime Minister, First Lord of the Treasury and Minister for the Civil Service by King Charles III.
+He is the first Labour prime minister since Gordon Brown in 2010 and the first one to win a general election since Tony Blair in 2005.

-In 2024, Keir Starmer became the Prime Minister of the United Kingdom, marking a significant milestone in his political career.
+In 2024, Keir Starmer became the Prime Minister of the United Kingdom.

 2024: Further Gains at Local Elections

-Labour made further gains at the 2024 local elections, gaining from the Conservatives at the Blackpool South by-election and narrowly winning the West Midlands mayoral election.
+In 2024, Labour made further gains at the local elections, gaining from the Conservatives at the Blackpool South by-election and narrowly winning the West Midlands mayoral election.